SirJohnFranklin/FieldSolver/README.md

 # FieldSolver
-Code examples how to solve possion equation efficienty in cartesian and cylindrical coordinates
+Code examples how to solve possion equation efficienty in cartesian and cylindrical coordinates.